-As we know, whatever efforts are being made to reduce world population growth, the number of people on earth will increase dramatically over the next 30 years.
+But the formulation of a new ethic of development, and even more so its operationalisation, is threatened by the very thing it is addressing: the people.
+Whatever efforts are being made to reduce world population growth, the number of people on earth will in all tikelihood increase by at least 2.3 billion people over the next 30 years.
 They will have to be fed, housed, educated, cared for, and brought into the labour market; their modes of production and consumption will have an impact on the planetary environment.

 No-one can predict the outcomes of these changes or the socio-political and institutional responses that will be made to the challenges they would seem to pose.
-We have to assume however, that in order for humanity to survive they will be accompanied by far reaching transformations in modes of production and consumption, and hence in lifestyles.
+We may assume however that they will be accompanied by far reaching transformations in modes of production and consumption, and hence in lifestyles of those who derive the greatest benefit from the economic system in force.
+By the same token enabling women to have better access to education and employment opportunities, i.e. empowering women, is not only a matter of justice, but also the best means of balancing societal and demographic transformation.